MS-Cloud-Experts/Plur-e-Docs/Documentations/WMS-Module-Documentation/WMS-Shipments/Package-Module.md

 ##9.
 ShipStation Integration and Validation (Optional)
    - Set up the shipping agent and ShipStation service to sync shipments with this platform.
-   - Verify the shipment status and details in ShipStation.
+   - Verify the shipment status and details in ShipStation